Connector status. 80 connector types are registered, but only

 Pipelines are visual ETL workflows built with a drag-and-drop flow editor powered by React Flow.
 Each pipeline connects a source connector to a target schema through a chain of transform nodes.Pipeline Structure

-A pipeline consists of:- Connector — The source data connection (any of the 85 connector types)
+A pipeline consists of:- Connector — The source data connection (one of the four selectable types: S3, GCS, Azure Blob, SFTP)

 - Schema — The target destination table

-- Nodes — Visual nodes in the flow editor (source, transform, target) with position and config
+- Nodes — Visual nodes in the flow editor.
+The IR supports eight node kinds:

 Transform Types